Burning, tingling, and numbness in feet and hands associated with neuropathy symptoms in Raynham MA

 If your hands or feet feel like they’re burning, tingling, numb—or even strangely cold, you’re not imagining it… and you’re not alone.

-More and more people across the United States—including right here in Raynham, Taunton, and the surrounding South Shore communities—are dealing with symptoms often labeled as neuropathy.
+More people across the United States—including right here in Raynham, Taunton, Bridgewater, and surrounding South Shore communities—are experiencing symptoms often described as neuropathy.

 Why These Symptoms Feel So Strange (And So Frustrating)